FreedomIntelligence/AceGPT/README.md

 Welcome to the repository of AceGPT.

-AceGPT achieved top performance among open-source Arabic language models in benchmark tests such as `Arabic Vicuna-80`, `Arabic MMLU`, `EXAMs`, `AlpacaEval` and our newly proposed benchmark `Arabic cultural&value`.
+AceGPT achieved top performance among open-source Arabic language models in benchmark tests such as `Arabic Vicuna-80`, `Arabic AlpacaEval`, `Arabic MMLU`, `EXAMs` and our newly proposed benchmark `Arabic Cultural&Value Alignment`.

 Here is a list of what has been released:
-* The datasets we used for benchmark testing which was processed by ourselves, including`Arabic Vicuna-80`, `Arabic MMLU`, `EXAMs `, `AlpacaEval` and `Arabic cultural&value`.
+* The datasets we used for benchmark testing which was processed by ourselves, including`Arabic Vicuna-80`, `Arabic AlpacaEval`, `Arabic MMLU`, `EXAMs ` and `Arabic Cultural&Value Alignment`.
 * The code for training and inferencing.
-* The models we have trained, including AceGPT-7B, AceGPT-13B, AceGPT-chat-7B, AceGPT-chat-13B.
+* The models we have trained, including AceGPT-7B, AceGPT-13B, AceGPT-7B-chat, AceGPT-13B-chat.

 # 💭 Overview
-We introduced AceGPT, an open-source LLM, to address the unique syntactic and cultural characteristics of the Arabic language, including cultural sensitivity and alignment with local values.
-We proposed a comprehensive solution to address the aforementioned challenges, which includes incremental pre-training using Arabic text, supervised fine-tuning (SFT) with actual Arabic instructions and native GPT-4 responses, and reinforcement learning with human feedback (RLHF) that takes into account local culture and values through a reward model.Our objective is to train a culturally-aware and value-aligned Arabic LLM that caters to the diverse language and application needs of the Arabic-speaking community.
+In this paper, we present AceGPT, an open-source Large Language Model (LLM) tailored for the Arabic language.
+AceGPT not only addresses the unique syntactic intricacies of Arabic but also ensures cultural sensitivity and alignment with local values.
+Our methodology encompasses incremental pre-training on Arabic texts, supervised fine-tuning (SFT) using genuine Arabic instructions paired with native GPT-4 responses, and a novel reinforcement learning approach termed Reinforcement Learning with AI Feedback (RLAIF).
+This last method incorporates a reward model sensitive to local culture and values.
+Ultimately, our aim is to deliver an Arabic LLM that is both culturally-aware and value-aligned, adeptly serving the diverse linguistic and practical needs of the Arabic-speaking community.

 #📚Data
 ## Benchmark Datsets